skybluecircles/driver-telematics-analysis/README.md

 $ bin/setup-data
 ```

-This may take a while.
+This may take a while - it took me ~130 min.